VitalPBX/vitalpbx-voicemail-transcription-openai/README.md

 - Create an OpenAI account.
 - Create OpenAI API Key
 - Have root access to the VitalPBX Server
+- Disable conversion to MP3 in SETTING/Voicemail Settings/Voicemail Settings.
+If you have it enabled.

 Install required dependencies
 <pre>